-Sepsis is a potentially life-threatening condition that can occur as a result of an infection.
-It is a serious concern for many families whose loved ones are in nursing homes.
 Sepsis is particularly dangerous for older adults and those with compromised immune systems.
 Unfortunately, many nursing homes are understaffed and do not have proper infection control protocols in place, which can lead to an increased risk of sepsis.

 Sepsis can occur as a result of a variety of infections, such as urinary tract infections, pneumonia, and skin infections.
 In nursing homes, sepsis can occur as a result of poor sanitation and hygiene, inadequate staffing, and lack of proper infection control protocols.
 Sepsis can have serious and sometimes deadly consequences.
 It can lead to serious illnesses, such as sepsis, pneumonia, and urinary tract infections, which can be especially dangerous for older adults.
 They can also lead to additional health complications, such as infections and blood clots, which can be especially dangerous for older adults.
 The recovery process can also be prolonged, causing emotional distress and financial burden for the families.